jphorec/Springit/README.md

 # Springit
-Simple Go application that take connects to a Postgres database and generates a multi-maven Spring Boot REST API based on the tables.
+Simple Go application that connects to a Postgres database and generates a multi-maven Spring Boot REST API based on the tables.

 The resulting API has:
 * CRUD functionality